APHGames/ecs-template/README.md

-# APHGames template for PIXIJS and ECSLite library
+# Template for PIXIJS and ECSLite libraries

+## Gallery
+- all games that have been made by using this template can be found [here](https://aphgames.io/gallery) (search for the PIXI icon)

+## What is ECSLite
+- documentation of the ECSLite library that is a part of this repo can be found [here](https://aphgames.io/docs/learning/tutorials/ecsdocs)

 ## How to run this project
 - the project is powered by ParcelJS, TypeScript, PixiJS and ECSLite libraries